 If you've ever watched ants, you've probably marveled at their incredible coordination.
 You might even imagine a master ant telling all the "soldier" ants what to do, but the truth is far more mysterious ...
 And might even help humans coordinate themselves better.

 People may talk about "queen" ants, but in reality, there is no master ant barking out orders.
 Instead, each ant figures out what to do by watching the ants around it, creating feedback loops that let ants build huge mounds, forage, defend their colonies and dig intricate chambers and nests.

 Ant colonies provide an example of 'emergence,' or the way complex systems emerge from interactions of smaller and simpler components.
-In our ant example, the system appears to work because of actions based on local information, interactions using this local information, and feedback loops of various types.

 This has been a guest post by Roy Brooke.